If you’re reading this than chances are you chose WordPress for your content management system. Good choice!

 But, a few of my favorites are Custom CSS which let’s you make changes to your website without the need to dig into the coding of your theme and Photon which uses the WordPress CDN in order to speed up your site, an important aspect of SEO.

-In total, Jetpack has 36 different features that you can take advantage of.
+In total, Jetpack has dozens of features that you can take advantage of.
 You can take a look at all of them here.

 What Simple Edits does is allows you to, you guessed it, make simple edits to your Genesis themes.
 It’s a very easy to to change what shows on each post, such as author name, date published, categories, and more.